Azure/AzLoadBalancerMigration/README.md

 This module upgrades Public IPs attached to the specified VM from Basic SKU to Standard SKU.
 See [Azure VM Public IP Upgrade](AzureVMBasicPublicIPUpgrade/README.md)

+## Azure Availability Set Public IP Address Upgrade

+This module upgrades Public IPs attached to all VMs in the specified Availability Set from Basic SKU to Standard SKU.
+See [Azure Availability Set Public IP Upgrade](AzureAvSetBasicPublicIPUpgrade/README.md)

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a